opengauss-mirror/docs/content/en/docs/Developerguide/grant.md

 -   **REFERENCES**

     Allows creation of a foreign key constraint referencing a table.
 This permission is required on both referencing and referenced tables.
-Because foreign keys are not supported currently, this option is not recommended for general use.

 -   **CREATE**
     -   For databases, allows new schemas to be created within the database.